- 1 What is HVAC Technology?

-What is Heating, Ventilation and Air Conditioning Technology?
+What is HVAC Technology?

 A degree in HVAC demonstrates that an individual is prepared to install, maintain and repair those systems in a home or office setting.
 Most individuals will pursue a degree or certificate/diploma through a vocational school or community college, which will take between 6 months and 2 years depending on the program.
 Sponsored apprenticeships are also available, and individuals will be considered skilled laborers once the apprenticeship is completed.